091cc/Hay-Donny/README.md

 Instead of Siri we're introducing an new AI : "Donny" !!

-notice : only support iPhone with ios18 or higer devices.
+notice : only support iPhone with ios18 or higer versions.

 # STEPS
 open ```settings>>accessibility>>vocal shortcuts>>add action>>siri```